How to Prepare for Maharashtra HSC Chemistry Exam to Score Good Marks in 2026 - Important Questions, Concepts

 Moderate Priority Concepts (2 Questions)

-• Half-life (only for zero and first-order reactions): Focus on understanding the derivations, and applications.
-Practice problems involving calculations of life period of reaction, rate of reaction, and rate constant.
+• Half-life (only for zero and first-order reactions): Focus on understanding the derivations and applications.
+Practice problems involving calculations of the life period of reaction, the rate of reaction, and the rate constant.

 • IUPAC naming of Coordination Compound: Study the basic concept of ligands, ions and charges on the compound.
 Practice involving different compounds of different oxidation states.

-• Haloalkanes & Haloarenes: Understand the nature of the bond of the C-X bond and SN1 & Sn2 reaction mechanism.
+• Haloalkanes & Haloarenes: Understand the nature of the bond of C-X bond and the SN1 & Sn2 reaction mechanisms.

 Maharashtra Class 12 Chemistry Important Questions